This CV is current as of October, 2018.

-Review of Germans to Poles: Communism, Nationalism and Ethnic Cleansing after the Second World War by Hugo Service.
-German History, forthcoming.
+Germans to Poles: Communism, Nationalism and Ethnic Cleansing after the Second World War by Hugo Service.
+German History, 32:2, June 2014.

-Review of The German Minority in Interwar Poland by Winson Chu.
-European History Quarterly, forthcoming.
+The German Minority in Interwar Poland by Winson Chu.
+European History Quarterly, 44: 135, January 2014.

 “Rewriting Jews into German History.”
 Review of Jews and Other Germans: Civil Society, Religious Diversity, and Urban Politics in Breslau, 1860-1925 by Till van Rahden.
 H-Net, July 2009.

 DAAD Faculty Research Travel Grant, 2019

 LSU Council on Research Summer Stipend Program, 2015

 Central European History Society Research Grant, 2012